chrisbward/templstrap.io/README.md

 # TemplStrap.io

-A component framework for Templ that aligns to the design system Bootstrap
+A component framework for Templ that aligns to the Twitter Bootstrap design system